It began in the West. After Wyoming Territory granted women suffrage, other western territories and states followed suit.

 Carrie Chapman Catt, president of NAWSA, presented “The Winning Plan,” which included women lobbying Washington lawmakers.
 “We do not care a gingersnap about anything but that federal amendment,” Catt said.

 Paul had focused on that goal long before.
 She decided it was necessary to pressure Wilson into persuading lawmakers.
 On January 10, 1917, members of Paul’s National Woman’s Party (NWP) stunned the country by picketing the White House.
-Not even men had protested outside the president’s home.
+No man or woman had ever done this.

 The banner above reads, “Mr. President/ How long must women wait for liberty.”
 Women took turns as “silent sentinels,” and the cold winter months were just the beginning.